Debt Ratio

 Current Liabilities – $207,651

 However, think about the bookstore business.
-There are three major assets; one is cash, the second are books and the third are shelves.
-Shelving is generally financed with long-term debt as explained above.
-However, books, magazines and publications are all short-term assets.
+There are three major assets: one is cash, the second is books, and the third is shelves.
+Shelving is generally financed with long-term debt, as explained above.
+However, books, magazines, and publications are all short-term assets.
 The idea is to get them sold within 90 days (magazines within 30, publications within a few days).
-Therefore books are financed with vendor accounts.
-Some vendors will extend credit to 90 days or longer; but in general the secret to this business is the inventory turnover rate.
-What an investor will look to in this business is the relationship of inventory to vendor accounts.
+Therefore, books are financed with vendor accounts.
+Some vendors will extend credit to 90 days or longer, but in general, the secret to this business is the inventory turnover rate.
+What an investor will look for in this business is the relationship of inventory to vendor accounts.
 Any value greater than 1:1 (inventory value is more than payables) is a positive sign of financial management.

-Ideally, an investor is looking for the company to finance a good portion of assets with equity and not debt.
+Ideally, an investor is looking for the company to finance a good portion of its assets with equity and not debt.
 Why?
-Well lets look at two common public company drawbacks associated with too much debt.
+Well, let’s look at two common public company drawbacks associated with too much debt.

 Highly Leveraged